MicrosoftDocs/customer-insights/ci-docs/data/help-pane-copilot.md

 ---
-title: Get answers to questions about capabilities from Copilot
+title: Get answers to questions about capabilities from Copilot (preview)
 description: Learn how to use Copilot across Customer Insights - Data. ms.date: 10/04/2023 ms.reviewer: mhart